- Submit your application by one of our deadlines listed above

 - Design logos, posters, and other graphic material for various student needs

-- Recieve training and disseminate knowledge in Photoshop, Indesign, and Illustrator
+- Recieve training and disseminate knowledge in Photoshop, Figma, and Illustrator

 Acquire A/V knowledge that can be used in classrooms and event setup.

 Learn how to use all of the equipment offered at the equipment loan centers (e.g. DSLR cameras, lighting kits, zoom recorders, etc.).
-Become familiar with post-production software such as Lightroom and Premiere if so desired.
+Contribute to focus groups around our centers and the equipment we provide.

-Become well-versed in Photoshop, Indesign, Illustrator, and fundamental design principles.
+Become well-versed in Photoshop, Figma, Illustrator, and fundamental design principles.